meshery/meshery/docs/pages/installation/eks.md

 # Quick Start with Amazon Elastic Kubernetes Service (EKS)

+- Make your way to meshery.ui, login with your user details and head over to the local port, found at <code>localhost:3000</code>.
-Make your way to Meshery and download the token by clicking the "Get Token" option in the dropdown menu under your User Account avatar.
+- Download the token by clicking the "Get Token" option in the dropdown menu under your User Account avatar.
-<br>Utilize the token to run the following command:
+- Utilize the token to run the following command:

 | command           | flag                | function                                                     | Usage                     |
 |:------------------|:-------------------:|:-------------------------------------------------------------|:--------------------------|